imperial-fire/imperial-fire/README.md

   ${{\color{A059BF}\Large{\textsf{ELIAS⠀⠀or⠀⠀WEMMBU\ \}}}}\$  <br>

 — 🜲 My name is Elias, but I also go by any of my kintype names or whatever skin I have on atm!
 I use he/any pronouns and am gender apathetic & androgynous, I am whatever you percieve me as and don't have much of a preference.
-I have been a wemmbu fictkin for 3 years and it is my main kintype :]
+I have been a wemmbu fictkin for 3 years (almost 4 now!!) and it is my main kintype :]

 I prefer 15+ interactions because I don't like talking to um. little kids. , but otherwise I enjoy any and all interactions, though I am mostly offtab so be mindful if I dont respond to anything except whispers (In which case, W2I).
 C+H are fine with me, friend or not!!